numfocus/doc-standards/README.md

 ## Navigation

-Current proposal (feel free to propose changes via PRs or Issues.
+Current proposal (feel free to propose changes via PRs or Issues).

+It's expected that in some cases projects need to add sections not in this navigation, or don't want to have some sections.
+Using the same terminology and structure can still be useful to users, even if small differences exist.

 - About us
   - Our history